matheus-vieira/matheus-vieira.github.io/source/_questions_2025_github/question-6.md

 ---
 layout: question
-title: Which file is automatically displayed on a repository's main page?
+title: What does 'forking' a repository mean in GitHub?
 options:
-- main.txt
+- Deleting a repository
-- description.doc
+- Making a repository private
-- README.md
+- Renaming a repository
-- index.html
+- Creating a personal copy of someone else's repository
-answer: 3
+answer: 4
-explanation: README.md is automatically displayed on the repository's main page, providing information about the project, installation instructions, usage examples, and other relevant details.
+explanation: "Forking creates a personal copy of someone else's repository in your GitHub account, allowing you to freely experiment with changes without affecting the original project."
 ---